 The next day I went on my own.
-I strolled in, amping myself up to talk to whomever caught my attention, sat down on my towel and then…did absolutely nothing.
+I strolled in, amping myself up to talk to whomever caught my attention, sat down on my towel in the bright Spanish sun and then…did absolutely nothing.

 No fewer than ten beautiful women sat within a ten meter radius of me, but I couldn’t work up the courage to say even ten words to any of them, let alone string them together in a coherent sentence.